 Why go: This charming historic town was voted one of the top 10 coolest small towns in America by Budget Travel Magazine.
 There are more than 24 wine tasting rooms within walking distance of Main Street.

 Tip: Visit Ironstone Vineyards to see a 44-pound chunk of crystalline gold, the largest piece of gold mined in North America since the 1880s.
 The museum also contains Miwok artifacts and letters, photos and mining related artifacts from the Gold Rush era.
 There's also a deli, tasting room and jewelry store on site.
 In summer, there's a concert series at Ironstone Amphitheatre on site, as well.

-Then, spend a night at Victoria Inn, a charming boutique hotel on Main Street that offers excellent customer service, the great on-site V Restaurant & Bar and complimentary round-the-clock brownies and cookies.
+Then spend the night at Murphys Historic Hotel, a beautiful building that opened in 1856 and hosted President Ulysses S. Grant and J.P.
+Morgan back in the day.
+Or check in at Victoria Inn, a charming boutique hotel on Main Street that offers excellent customer service, the great on-site V Restaurant & Bar and complimentary round-the-clock brownies and cookies.

 4. Angels Camp

 Why go: Writer Mark Twain shot to fame when he wrote The Celebrated Jumping Frog of Calaveras.
 Inspired by his story, residents started the annual Jumping Frog Jubilee in 1928.
 It's held at the Calaveras County Fairgrounds on the third weekend of May and is the oldest continuously operating county fair in California.

 Tip: Stop by the Angels Camp Museum to see a large collection of carriages and wagons and to learn about the area’s gold-mining history.
 Across the road is one of the best preserved and oldest school houses in the state, Altaville Schoolhouse.
 Don't miss historic downtown's Stories in Stones, a haven for rockhounds.